Episode 88

 Sometime around 2015,

-I had gotten into hunting pretty good and had some friends that I worked with that had some property out in Middle Georgia.
+gotten into hunting pretty good and had some friends that I worked with that had some property out in Middle Georgia and we would go out there and hunt with those guys all the time.

 After about the first year,

-my friend called me and told me he had a really, really big opportunity on a hunting lease out there that was probably about 20 minutes away from his property that he had
+my friend called me and told me he had a really, really big opportunity on a hunting lease out there that was probably about 20 minutes away from his property that he had.

-just an old abandoned hunting lease just kind of fell in their lap
+Just an old abandoned hunting lease just kind of fell in their lap.

-was awesome in terms of a hunting property it was uh in the middle of nowhere and i mean hadn't been touched in years and it dead ended after about a mile and a half through the woods into the property Maybe 100 to 150 acres or so of just wilderness.
+And it dead-ended after about a mile and a half through the woods into the property.
+Maybe 100 to 150 acres or so of just wilderness.

 It was obviously an abandoned hunting club, and I don't know how long it had been abandoned, probably, you know, 10 years or so, but it had like a cabin on it.
+They had put roadways on it.

-This was somebody's like baby or some family's,
+This was somebody's like baby or some family's, family's, they really like this place.

 I'm really not a superstitious dude at all, like not even a little bit, but something just felt kind of strange being out there in the woods like that, especially on that property.

 And it's not that I hadn't done much hunting.
+I've been hunting for a long time.

-I've been hunting for a long time and, you know, you're out there in the middle of nowhere by yourself, just you and the rifle.
+And, you know, you're out there in the middle of nowhere by yourself, just you and a rifle.

 So it's not like a vagrant or something had accidentally wandered a mile and a half down a dirt road in the middle of nowhere and tried to find like refuge in the cabin or something.

 Maybe the wind was just right or something and blew the door open.
+Okay, well, that's that's something.

+There was another time that I was out there hunting.
 I heard a really strange noise coming from the woods, like a section of woods between the two plots.

-huffing sort of noise, like a
+And it was like a huffing sort of noise, like a

-The sound was coming from different sections of the woods and from different depths.
+the sound was coming from different sections of the woods and from different depths.

 So it was hard to place what it was.